Skip to content

 Retrieves the chat message history for a given thread.

-2. Update the TechSupportAgentConfig class.
+2. Update the ContosoBikeStoreAgentConfig class.

-The file src/backend/ai-agent-api/Agents/TechSupportAgentConfig.cs already exists.
+The file src/backend/ai-agent-api/Agents/ContosoBikeStoreAgentConfig.cs already exists.

 Add or update the following method overrides to define the agent's display name, description, and system message: